sourav292001/AVAXMO2/README.md

 The solution consists of two main components:
 1. **Smart Contract**:
 The `Assessment.sol` file contains the smart contract written in Solidity.
 It implements a basic bank contract with functionalities for depositing, withdrawing, and transferring funds.
-It emits three events: `Deposit`, `Withdraw`, and `Transfer`.

 2.**JavaScript Code**: The `index.js` file demonstrates how to capture and handle the emitted events.
 It connects to the Ethereum network, attaches the deployed contract, and sets up event listeners for the three events.
-When an event is triggered, relevant information is logged to the console.

 ## Getting Started